 Often, these donor’s churches are doing some great work, but they are falling short in effectively sharing the impact they are making.
 As church leaders, we can't assume that our people are seeing the impact or life change from their giving.
 People live busy lives, they often miss church and don’t always read what we send them.
 They are definitely not going out of their way to find these stories on their own.

 It is our responsibility as church leaders to go out of our way to communicate our stories of life change and impact.
-We have to get in front of them, in offering talks, emailed videos, quarterly giving statements, social media, thank you notes, online giving receipts, etc. Communicating in one single channel simply is not going to connect with the majority of our households.
+We need to stay ahead of them by offering talks, emailed videos, quarterly giving statements, social media, thank-you notes, online giving receipts, and more.
+Communicating in one single channel simply is not going to connect with the majority of our households.
 If you want a story to reach a majority of your giving households, even in small churches, you will need to use 3-5 different communication channels.

 The most effective single action we can take is to get our donors engaged in a hands-on ministry where they experience firsthand the power of the Holy Spirit at work in life.
-Imagine if each week everyone who calls your church home, (not just those who came to on-campus worship), could see the Bible's stories applied to the lives of people in a way they felt a personal connection.
+Imagine if each week, everyone who calls your church home (not just those who came to on-campus worship) could see the Bible's stories applied to the lives of people in a way they felt a personal connection.
 This usually means telling the story of a single life that was changed.
-It’s a changed life (outcome) that moves people, not just sharing the participation numbers (activities).
-Far too often I see churches taking the easy route of saying there were 27 men who attended XYZ event, instead of telling the story of Marcus and then saying, he was just one of 27 men who…
+It’s a changed life (outcome) that moves people, not just sharing the numbers of participation (activities).
+Too often, I see churches taking the easy route of saying 27 men attended XYZ event, instead of telling the story of Marcus and then saying, he was just one of 27 men who…

 By normalizing storytelling, you'll make generosity a core value, and what's more, you'll see how it spreads to others because people tend to do the same things as those in their social circles.
 A great starting point is to read A Better Offering by Don Smith or check our many free resources on Giving365.com.